Thinkwise/docs/docs/sf/tasks.md

 ##### Message ID

-Optional parameter with which text above the progress bar (default *Run task ...*) can be changed by the translation of a message_id.
+Optional parameter with which text above the progress bar (default *Run task...*) can be changed by the translation of a message_id.

 ##### Parameter string